GeoffPidcock/showmethebunny/README.md

 # Show me the bunny

 ## Overview
 "Show me the bunny" is a simple LLM app for helping kids find and choose their 2025 Sydney Royal Easter Show show-bag.

+You can find the app deployed to modal on this link: [https://bit.ly/easterbagsearch](https://bit.ly/easterbagsearch)

 The project contains various experiments, data processing scripts, and analysis notebooks.

 ## Project Structure
 ```